-June 30 marked the three year anniversary of the T-Third Street line opening.
-We asked Market Street Railway’s historian, Phil Hoffman, to share his personal memories of the old Third Street streetcar operation, along with some history of the lines back when it opened in 2007.
+When Muni’s T-Third light rail line opened in 2007, we asked Market Street Railway’s historian, Phil Hoffman, to share his personal memories of the old Third Street streetcar operation, along with some history of the lines that ran there.

 On the old Islais Creek bridge, Market Street Railway Co. had to share one of its tracks with freight trains.
 San Francisco Public Library photo.